luoziqing99/AC215_ScienceTutor/README.md

 docker run --gpus all -p 5000:5000 -t backend
 ```

-Currently there is a `/chat` endpoint with `POST` method.
-You can check `/apidocs` for Swagger UI API docs.
+There is a `/chat` endpoint with `POST` method.
+You can interact with the endpoint through `http://localhost:5000/chat`

 <img width="1362" src="pictures/apidoc.png">